intel/CPU-Manager-for-Kubernetes/docs/cli.md

 15,7,0,0,,7,7,7,0
 ```

-We assign 4 cores to the dataplane pool, 1 core to the controlplane pool and the rest to the infra pool.
+We assign 4 cores to the exclusive pool, 1 core to the shared pool and the rest to the infra pool.
 Therefore, 5 physical cores must be isolated.
 These are the default values for `cmk init`.

 On a Ubuntu 16.04 server, `/etc/default/grub` contains: